Keemstar

-Daniel M. Keem (born March 8, 1982), known online as Keemstar, is an American YouTuber, podcaster, and streamer.
-He is best known for being the host of the Internet popular culture news show DramaAlert.
+Daniel M. Keem (born March 8, 1982), known online as Keemstar, is an American YouTuber, podcaster, and streamer who is mainly known for being the host of the Internet popular culture news show DramaAlert.

 Early life

-Keem was born on March 8, 1982, in Buffalo, New York.
+Keem was born in 1982 in Buffalo, New York.
 He has one brother and one sister.
-He is of predominantly Italian and Greek descent.
+He is of predominantly Sicilian and Greek descent.

 Career

-History

 Keem's first appearance on YouTube was in a Halo 3 YouTube video from January 2009, where he was recorded trash talking through the online multiplayer voice chat.
 In September 2012, Keem began using the hashtag #DramaAlert on Twitter.
 In June 2014, after numerous terminations, he registered his current channel DramaAlert.
 Keem often offers his own opinions on subjects he reports on.

-In 2010, Keem circulated a death hoax about Lindsay Lohan which trended worldwide on Twitter.

 In July 2010, Keem became the most subscribed person on blogTV.

-In November 2010, Keem was swatted, later likening the experience to a hostage situation.
+In November 2010, Keem was swatted; the caller claimed to be a deaf person being held hostage at his address.
 In February 2011, Keem promoted FortressCraft, a game coming to Xbox Live.
 Keem contacted the Indie developer and made a deal with them, taking part-ownership of the game.
 It went on to sell 2 million copies.

-In March 2011, Keem founded WebStar Records with Scott Kinmartin; the project was later abandoned.